appacademy/unified-setup/apple-silicon-mac-addendum.md

 arm64
 ```

-If it prints `arm64` you are runnig natively on Apple Silicon.
+If it prints `arm64` you are running natively on Apple Silicon.
 If it prints out
 `i386` you are running under Rosetta 2.

 You can also preface any command with `arch` to force it to run under any particular